helen-tran/Five/README.md

 Five is an ecommerce group project.
 The store Five displays a variety of products that can be added to the cart and purchased.
 This project was in collaboration with Flyod Cheng, Oliver, and Eugene.

+The website was designed by me and you can view the figma link [here](https://www.figma.com/file/HmPOblpCFOkRp7FYhJLSUF/Five?node-id=36%3A115)

 # Project

 ## Coding Languxages